-Shawn Woods declares this pneumatic rat trap to be the one of the most impressive rat killing machines he’s ever tried.
-Rat death is instantaneous!
+Shawn Woods declares this pneumatic rat trap to be the one of the most impressive rat-killing machines he's ever tried.

 This ingenious rat, mouse and small pest trap looks like a power tool from the Black and Decker company.
-But what it really is is a rat killing machine invented by a New Zealander as a device to help rid the country of non-native pests.
+But it's really a rat-killing machine invented by a New Zealander as a device to help rid the country of non-native pests.